 \begin{definition}[Stochastic Robustness Measure] The \emph{Stochastic Robustness Measure} (\storm) of a belief trajectory $\btraj$ with respect to STL formula $\phi$ is the lower bound of the \stori, i.e, $\low{f}(\phi, \btraj)$. \end{definition}

 The \stori is an interval that aims to quantify how robustly a belief trajectory $\btraj$ satisfies an STL formula $\phi$.
 The \storm of a belief trajectory is the lower bound of its \stori.
 A trajectory always satisfies a Boolean $\top$, so the \stori for $\phi = \top$ is $[1,1]$ for every trajectory.
 If $\phi = \mu$ is a linear predicate, both bounds of the \stori are the probability that the state at time zero $x(0)$ satisfies the linear predicate.
-Work \cite{blackmore2006probabilistic} \cite{pairet2021} outlines an efficient way to calculate this probability for Gaussian distributions.
-However, we stress that the \stori is defined for general belief distribution, and also applies to non-Gaussian beliefs.
+Works \cite{blackmore2006probabilistic} \cite{pairet2021} outline an efficient way to calculate this probability for Gaussian distributions.
+However, we stress that the \stori is defined for general belief distributions, and also applies to non-Gaussian beliefs.

 The \stori of the negation of a formula $\lnot \phi$ derives from the Unit Measure Axiom of Probability \cite{ProbBook}.
 Note that the lower bound of the \stori of $\lnot\phi$ depends on the upper bound of the \stori of $\phi$, and vice-versa.